PlotPyStack/PlotPy/README.md

 <img src="https://raw.githubusercontent.com/PlotPyStack/plotpy/master/doc/images/panorama.png">

-See [documentation](https://plotpy.readthedocs.io/en/latest/) for more details on the library and [changelog](https://github.com/PlotPyStack/PlotPy/blob/master/CHANGELOG.md) for recent history of changes.
+See [documentation](https://plotpy.readthedocs.io/en/latest/) for more details on the library.

 Copyrights and licensing: